 MY BASIC SCONE RECIPE

-My recipe never varies and I have a few golden rules for both the recipe and the method that I’ll explain as I go along.
+My basic recipe never varies and I have a few golden rules for both the recipe and the method that I’ll explain as I go along.
 To make about 8 – 10 decent sized scones you’ll need the following simple ingredients:

 450g of self-raising flour